Jako/RememberThis/README.md

 -------- | ----------- | -------
-rememberRowTpl | Row template for the list output. | tplRememberThisRow rememberOuterTpl | Outer template for the list output, if the list is not empty. | tplRememberThisOuter jsonList | Fill the formit placeholder rememberthis with the remembered items as JSON encoded array | false clearList | Clear the list after succesful form submit | false
+rememberRowTpl | Row template for the list output. | tplRememberThisRow rememberOuterTpl | Outer template for the list output, if the list is not empty. | tplRememberThisOuter jsonList | Fill the formit placeholder `rememberthis` with a JSON encoded list of element `keyname` values. | no clearList | Clear the list after running the hook. | no

 ###System Settings